9 Best Forex Brokers in Australia for 2025

 Don't Use IG If:

-Founded in 1974, IG Markets has solidified its position in the Forex trading domain, offering access to an impressive array of over 16,000 markets, spanning Majors and Minors to Emerging and Exotic markets.
+Founded in 1974, IG Markets offers access to over 16,000 markets, spanning Majors and Minors to Emerging and Exotic markets.
 The platform holds regulatory approval from esteemed financial authorities such as ASIC, FCA, and CFTC, ensuring a secure trading environment.
-Its proprietary web-based platform is a user-friendly interface loaded with features, including integrated research tools and trading signals.
+Its proprietary web-based platform is a user-friendly interface with features, including integrated research tools and trading signals.

-Despite its robust offerings, IG Markets falls short in the lack of social or copy trading features, which could deter beginners looking for a simple start.
+IG Markets lacks social or copy trading features, which could deter beginners looking for a simple start.
 Its higher minimum deposit requirement also discourages newbies or those interested in passive investing.
-If you are planning to use your mobile to trade on IG, you might find a minor inconvenience as its mobile app doesn't sync chart indicators added on the web platform.
+If you plan to use your mobile to trade on IG, the minor inconvenience is that the mobile app doesn't sync chart indicators with the web platform.

 Pros